 Microsoft Dynamics 365, a market-leading CRM system, allows you to customize the product to meet your needs.
 However, it is crucial that this outstanding feature be utilized properly; otherwise, you run the risk of the CRM system becoming too sophisticated and disconnected from the normal product to perform to its full potential.

 While Microsoft Dynamics 365 CRM enables companies to modify their business processes to fit the software, a successful CRM system should be tailored to the requirements of the organization.
-During the CRM implementation, you must be aware of the organization’s demand and establish a solution roadmap and programme plan that aligns with the company’s objectives.
+During the CRM implementation, you must be aware of the organization’s demands and establish a solution roadmap and program plan that aligns with the company’s objectives.